Study the Past

 The Research Library is housed on the lower level of the museum.
 Access to the Research Library is free to members, and included with paid museum admission for other visitors.
 The Library is open during regular museum hours, but closed during First Thursday Speaker Series programs and other special events.

-Popular resources in the Research Library collection include the Polk City Directories for the City of Vancouver, Clark County History Annuals, cemetery records, historical home surveys, and topical research boxes arranged by subject headings.
+Popular resources in the Research Library collection include the Polk City Directories, cemetery records, historical home surveys, and topical research boxes arranged by subject headings.

 Thanks to ongoing digitization projects, several portions of our archives are available online.
 These can be found through our Electronic Resources page.